livewire/livewire/docs/installation.md

 </html>
 ```

-By including these assets manually on a page, Livewire knows to not inject the assets automatically.
+By including these assets manually on a page, Livewire knows not to inject the assets automatically.

+> [!warning] AlpineJS is bundled with Livewire
+> Because Alpine is bundled with Livewire's JavaScript assets, you must include `@livewireScripts` on every page you wish to use Alpine.
+Even if you're not using Livewire on that page.

 Though rarely required, you may disable Livewire's auto-injecting asset behavior by updating the `inject_assets` [configuration option](#publishing-config) in your application's `config/livewire.php` file: